ClearFox logoClearFox

 5. 5

-In ClearFox Admin UI → Data Sources, find Make → click '+' to add a config.
+In ClearFox Admin UI → Integrations, find Make → click '+' to add a config.
 Fill in api_token, and optionally team_id and zone.

 Zapier